Skip to main content

 Cons:

-Best for: Researchers who want a reliable, free solution that integrates with everything.
+Best for: People who want a reliable, free tool that works with many writing apps.

 Key features: